intrd/sqlite-dbintrd/README.md

 ### Todolist

-* SELECTS are propagating to Childs at application side, if know do it at SQLite side w/ a single JOIN query to return child array objects, please commit! (look nearby DBIntrd.php line 160)
+* SELECTS are propagating to Childs at application side, do the same at SQLite side w/ a single JOIN query to return child array objects (look nearby DBIntrd.php line 160)